albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

   is included in *Little Navmap* and has an option to display city and country names.
 Boundaries and water bodies are depicted coarse.

+US IFR Area High Charts, US IFR Area Low Charts, US VFR Sectional Charts and US VFR Terminal Charts Official chart maps provided by the FAA.
+Note that these cover the US only.
+You have to zoom in close for some of these maps to see the content.

 Map themes are included per default but need a free acccout at the respective map provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mapbox Dark, Mapbox Light, Mapbox Outdoors, Mapbox Satellite, Mapbox Satellite Streets, Mapbox User, MapTiler Topo, Stadia StamenTerrain, Thunderforest Atlas and Thunderforest Landscape
   These maps require a registration at the respective sites to get access to the map tiles.
   You can enter the keys in the options dialog on page :ref:`options-map-keys` which also contains direct links to the login pages.

 .. note::